 Sec.
-892. Risk Management Internal Service Fund - NOT INCLUDED
+892. Risk Management Internal Service Fund - NEW

 Creates the Risk Management Internal Service Fund to self-insure property in state-owned and managed buildings; appropriates revenues recovered from rates charged to state agencies for property insurance to pay loss or damage claims to be deposited into the fund; authorizes deposits into the fund to remain in the fund and not lapse to the general fund.
 Executive adds.
+House does not include.
 Senate concurs with Executive.
-House and Conference do not include.